TechnicalEverything you need to know about Insulmax®

 Quick, cost effective and hassle free.
 The Insulmax® Existing Wall Insulation method is everything your client’s want.
 Choose Insulmax® to insulate existing exterior walls of homes.
 All without removing wall linings or claddings.

-The thermal performance of Insulmax® is better than most types of conventional segment insulation.
-It is the only retro wall insulation method to be awarded CodeMark certification.
+The thermal performance of Insulmax® is better than most types of conventional segment insulation and compliance with the New Zealand Building Code is demonstrated as the first retro wall insulation method to be awarded CodeMark certification.

 The position of Insulmax® as the innovative market leader in the Retrofit Wall Insulation industry was confirmed on 27th May 2016 when it became the first N.Z insulation company to be awarded CodeMark certification for its Retrofit Wall Insulation Method.
 The CodeMark certification includes all types of common existing buildings in New Zealand.
-Compliance of the system with the requirements of clauses B1, B2, F2, E2, C3 and H1 of the N.Z Building Code is monitored by the CodeMark certification body AssureQuality.
+Compliance of the system with the requirements of clauses B1, B2, F2, E2, C3, G9 and H1 of the N.Z Building Code is monitored by the CodeMark certification body Bureau Veritas.